 Note, it is not as simple as just saying your product is intended for an audience 13 years and older.
 The totality of the product, its packaging, and its marketing can be considered by a Judge to estimate it’s real intended age group.

 You can request your manufacturer to submit the sample of your game for product testing but make sure you get some paper trail on that.
 I’ve done so before and it was just a waste of money and I got nothing.
 Better to do it state-side if you’re worried about it.
 Simple material testing can be done on specific parts for a reasonable price, but it can get costly to test the whole product or to do so in an in-depth manner.
 Most printers in China know they must meet certain standards to sell to the USA and most achieve that.
-You can also apply for a waver if you’re making less then 7500 units or $1,000,000 – which is pretty much all of us.
+You can also apply for a waver if you’re making less then 7500 units of the product in question and have less than or $1,099,399 gross sales for the previous year – which is pretty much all of us.

 To sell in the EU you will need to put the CE symbol on your box with an EU contact address.
 The letters “CE” are the abbreviation of French phrase “Conformité Européene” which literally means “European Conformity”.
 The CE Marking is the manufacturer’s declaration that their toy meets the essential requirements of the European Toy Safety Directive (TSD) and that such toys are therefore entitled to free movement throughout the 28 European Union & EFTA member states.
 Most small publishers will not have an EU address to use, though some distributors have offered to help out with that.
 So at the least you should still include the CE symbol so that customs will not hold on to your product during import.
 By putting the CE symbol on your packaging you are self-verifying that you are following the rules they set forth.
 I have heard (haven’t verified) that if you list your product for ages 14+ you can avoid being labeled a “toy” and avoid having to deal with the CE process.